 Mission: Our goal is to create a healing space.
 We do this by maintaining a friendly, clean and inviting atmosphere with an ever-positive attitude.
 We will be active in our community and share guidance and experience with a non-judgemental attitude.
 We will, to the best of our ability, help all those who seek artistic freedom in an inviting, inspiring and helpful manner.

 We strive to maintain a green environment.
 In our studio every effort is taken to reduce, re-use and recycle.
-Initiatives such as: using environmentally friendly cleaning products, only stocking reusable wash cloths, towels and sponges (no paper towel), composting all used tea bags and tea leaves, recycling bins for paper, plastic, bottles and cans, and cardboard.
+Initiatives such as: using environmentally friendly cleaning products, only stocking reusable wash cloths, towels and sponges, composting all used tea bags and tea leaves, recycling bins for paper, plastic, bottles and cans, and cardboard.

 No, we are not talking about the lobster soup here.
 A bisque is the name given to the white forms that our guests paint on.
 It is made from a process called Slip Casting, where liquid clay (slip) is poured in to a mould then left to air dry.
 Once dry we have what is called ‘Greenware.’
 The greenware needs to be sanded and cleaned so there are no lumps or bumps.
 Once the artist is finished cleaning it, the greenware is fired in a kiln (a big clay oven) to about 1971 degrees, what potters call “a cone 04 firing”.
 This process hardens the clay so it is ready to paint on, this form is called a bisque.

 Yes, you may bring snacks and drink into the studio to enjoy while you paint.
 If it is finger food, we recommend something that is not too greasy, grease from fingers can cause the paint to do some funny things.
-Drinks are always welcome, we serve tea in the studio for your sipping pleasure.
+Drinks are always welcome.

 It typically takes us 3-7 days to finish your piece.
 Why? because we have to make absolute sure your piece is dry enough for us to dip in a clear glaze, then dry it again, then stilt and load it in the kiln, then fire it in the kiln, then cool… you get the picture.
 While you are in the studio please feel free to ask a staff member to show you the back room and how it all works, we are always happy to share the rest of the process with our guests.